cognitedata/reveal/apps/discover/README.md

 yarn cypress:ci
 ```

-To execute nightly buids as in the CI, we use:
+To execute nightly builds as in the CI, we use:

 ```shell
 yarn cypress:nightly
 ```

+The results of the nightly runs are recorded here: https://dashboard.cypress.io/projects/skhqd5/analytics/runs-over-time

 ### How to ingest data into the test tenants